Curtains and blinds buying guide

 Fixing the pole

-Most of the curtain poles in our range are extendable; the stainless steel-effect poles can be cut to size if they turn out to be slightly too long.
-The poles are then fixed to the wall or ceiling with the aid of brackets; two will be enough for a pole that measures less than 6ft (180cm), but longer poles will need an extra bracket in the middle for support.
+Most of the curtain poles in our range are extendable; the stainless steel-effect poles can be cut to size if they turn out to be slightly too long for the space.
+The poles are then fixed to the wall or ceiling with brackets; two will be enough for a pole that measures less than 180cm (6ft), but longer poles will need an extra bracket in the middle for support.

 At least one ring should be positioned outside of each end bracket next to the finial.
 This is to ensure the outside edge of each curtain is held securely in place and will not move towards the centre during use.